-One of four college presidents invited to testify at a hearing on college affordability before the Health, Education, Labor and Pensions Committee, President Snyder noted that Ivy Tech costs less, adjusted for inflation, than it did four years ago.
+One of four college presidents invited to testify at a hearing on college affordability before the U.S. Health, Education, Labor and Pensions Committee, President Snyder noted that Ivy Tech costs less, adjusted for inflation, than it did four years ago.
 By capping the number of required textbooks, providing more online courses, and reducing overhead costs, Ivy Tech is one of the most economical options in higher education available.

 Snyder led the advocacy that influenced The Indiana Commission for Higher Education to approve new policies, designed to increase transfer options for Hoosier college students and to improve graduation rates through performance-based funding incentives for the state's colleges and universities.
 The Commission approved a new general education core transfer certificate that will provide Ivy Tech Community College students with a consistent set of general education requirements to improve successful transfer to Indiana's public four-year colleges.

-To upgrade student and community support and focus, he added new senior leadership by appointing the first provost and a vice president of development to lead statewide foundation fundraising initiatives and serve as the senior executive, dedicated to organizational diversity.
+To upgrade student and community support, he added new senior leadership campus presidents, appointed the first female provost, installed a vice president of development to lead statewide fundraising initiatives and established a senior executive dedicated to diversity.

-President Snyder introduced a comprehensive Accelerating Greatness initiative which combined the expertise of statewide staff and student leadership teams to develop, track and achieve performance and service goals, optimize resources and ensure students achieve their educational benchmarks with assigned engagement and success coaches These initiatives, coupled with an integrated Corporate College for employers and workers, have generated new and creative ways for Hoosiers to access value-based workforce training and advance Indiana employers and businesses competitive positions in world markets.
+President Snyder introduced comprehensive student value-improvement initiatives which combined the expertise of statewide staff and student leadership teams to develop, track and achieve performance and service goals, optimize resources and ensure that students achieve their educational benchmarks with assigned engagement and success coaches These initiatives, coupled with an integrated Corporate College for employers and workers, have generated new and creative ways for Hoosiers to access value-based education and workforce training throughout the state.

 Additional achievements that chart progress of Ivy Tech's mission to serve Indiana families with the best college options include: